 - Is there an extra charge for transportation?

-- How long has the day care facility been in business?
+- How long has the senior day care facility been in business?

-- Is the adult day care licensed by the state health department or department of social services?
+- Is the adult day center licensed, certified or otherwise regulated by a state agency, such as the department of health or department of aging?

-- Has the state health department received any substantiated complaints about the care provided in the facility?
+- Has the center received any citations or substantiated complaints about the care it provides?

-- Does the caregiver have to commit to a minimum amount of service, i.e., at least 2 days a week?
+- Does a senior have to commit to a minimum amount of service?
+(Ex: at least two days each week)

 Level of Care